jamisoncrawford/wealth/README.md

 **Research Question.**

-> How much and what percentage of gross income are earned by itinerate workers purported to live outside Onondaga County?
+> How much gross income are earned by itinerate workers purported to live outside Onondaga County?

 # Sources